 Hell, I don’t either, and I’m the professional.
 I know the first part of deprogramming is recognizing the problem and all the damage it has caused or can cause, but I’m not his shrink, and I hate to cross that line with him.

 “Maybe you should talk to John some more about what you want to do and how you should go about doing it,” I suggest.

-“Well, since we still like our playtime, we will have to examine some of the rules that we have established.
-You are one of the strongest people that I know, and you were at your complete wits end with that last session—emotionally and physically.
+“Well, since we still like our playtime, we’ll have to examine some of the rules that we’ve established.
+You’re one of the strongest people that I know, and you were at your complete wits end with that last session—emotionally and physically.
 You clearly didn’t know what to do with yourself.
 You woke up the next day unable to move without pain.
-You are a master at withstanding orgasm refusal, and I would love to have a repeat performance of your skills, but we agree that it can’t be to that extent ever again.
-There are times when you have to withstand it—like when I am inside of you and I am about to come—but to have to withstand it for hours is clearly not something that you can do without dire consequence, and it’s certainly not something that I want to put you through ever again.
-So, I have the perfect solution, the solution that you gave me and we should have thought of this long before–a sexual safe word.”
+You’re a master at withstanding orgasm refusal, and I would love to have a repeat performance of your skills, but we agree that it can’t be to that extent ever again.
+There are times when you have to withstand it—like when I’m inside of you and I’m about to come—but to have to withstand it for hours is clearly not something that you can do without dire consequence, and it’s certainly not something that I want to put you through ever again.
+So, I have the perfect solution, the solution that you gave me, and we should have thought of this long before—a sexual safe word.”

 “Won’t that diminish the pleasure for you though?
 I don’t want to be right back where we started with the whole ‘lack of control’ thing,” I ask.